ccrp-dev/ccrp/docs/04-protocol-flows.md

 ```

 **Note:** The Content-Length returned by HEAD represents the total size of ALL
-chunks that match your query concatenated together, not individual chunk sizes.
+chunks that match your query, not individual chunk sizes.
 This is the total number of bytes you'll need to retrieve.

 ### Example: Large Spatial Query